OpenSourceEconomics/respy/docs/numerical_methods.rst

 Integrals are approximated by Monte Carlo integration and occur in two different places:

 * The solution of the model requires the evaluation of :math:`E\max`.
-This integral is approximated using the number of random draws specified in the *SOLUTION* section of the initialization file.
+This integral is approximated using the number of random draws specified under ``options_spec["solution"]["draws"]``.
 The same random draws are used for all integrals within the same period.

 * The estimation of the model requires the simulation of the choice probabilities to evaluate the sample likelihood.
-This integral is approximated using the number of random draws specified in the *ESTIMATION* section of the initialization file.
+This integral is approximated using the number of random draws specified in the under ``options_spec["estimation"]["draws"]``.
 The same random draws are used for all integrals within the same period.

 Optimization
 ^^^^^^^^^^^^